This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 Don't forget to change into clean clothes (I suggest your favorite pajamas or yoga pants topped with your coziest sweater!) when you're done.

-Warm up broth to soothe your throat and tummy.
+Cold medicine can be really hard on the stomach, so warm up some broth to soothe your throat and tummy.
 Chew on crackers, cheese, and fruit, or munch on veggies and hummus.
 Make a tomato and cheese omelet; it only takes a few minutes.

 Before Your Get Sick